 The Geology program is in the Department of Geosciences and Natural Resources, which is also home to major programs in Natural Resource Conservation and Management and Environmental Science.
-Teaching responsibilities include introductory courses, two soils and hydrology courses (one for natural science majors and one for construction management majors), and advanced courses in the candidate's area of specialization that serve majors in our program and department.
+Teaching responsibilities include introductory courses, a course in soils and hydrology, and advanced courses in the candidate's area of specialization that serve majors in our program and department.

 Campus laboratory and field facilities in support of this position are very good.
 The campus encompasses over 600 acres and includes a hydrologic research station, developed in partnership with the State (DEQ) and NSF support.
 The department is growing with a strong reputation in the environmental sciences, and a commitment to experiential learning, undergraduate research, and regional engagement.
 The successful candidate is expected to have a strong commitment to innovation and excellence in teaching, develop a research program that includes some regional focus, provide research opportunities for students, and seek external funding to help support our mission.

-The candidate should have a PhD in Geosciences, at the time of hire; an ABD candidate will be considered if they can demonstrate that all reqirements for their degree will be complete on/before August 1, 2020.
+The candidate should have a PhD in Geosciences, at the time of hire; an ABD candidate will be considered if they can demonstrate that all requirements for their degree will be complete on/before August 1, 2021.
 Degrees must be from regionally accredited institutions.

 Candidates with teaching experience are preferred.